ryanatkn/gro/src/task/README.md

 	run: async ({args, invokeTask}) => {
 		await doSomethingFirst();
-		// This wraps Gro's `test` task, but it doesn't have to! await invokeTask('gro/test', {...args, optionally: 'extended'}, newEventEmitterForSubtree);
+		// This wraps Gro's `test` task, but it doesn't have to!
+		// It's possible to `import {task as groBuiltinTestTask} from '@feltcoop/gro/dist/test.task.js'`
+		// and then call `groBuiltinTestTask.run` directly,
+		// but that loses the benefits discussed in the `invokeTask` section above. await invokeTask('gro/test', {...args, optionally: 'extended'}, newEventEmitterForSubtree);
 		await andAfterIfYouWant();
 	},